Grain-Free, Dairy-Free, Paleo 💘

 - drizzle of honey or tiny pinch of stevia

 - Start with your crust.
 In a large bowl, whisk together almond flour, tapioca starch and salt.
 With a pastry cutter, cut your chilled butter into the flour blend.
 Make sure butter pieces are no larger than pea-size.

-- Add egg yolk and water into flour/butter mixture and slowly work into dough.
+- Add water into flour/butter mixture and slowly work into dough.
 (I prefer to use my hands, but a food processor works as well).
 Dough will be sticky, let it rest for 5 minutes (it will thicken slightly) and wash hands.
 Shape dough into ball.
 (Dough will be pliable and have a similar texture to soft play-doh).

 - Press and flatten your dough into a 9 inch pie pan and work dough up the sides and around the edges.
 You may find it easier to work with the dough if you dip your fingers into water first.
 I keep a small cup by my working station.
 (Alternatively, you can roll the dough in-between two pieces of parchment paper, then peel the top layer of parchment paper off and swiftly turn your rolled dough onto the pie pan and make any necessary adjustments).

 - Prick your pie dough with a fork and place onto a cookie sheet.
 Brush edges with an egg wash.
 Bake at 350 degrees for 15-18 minutes and allow crust to cool.